HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="median-emissions-by-ssg-2022.png",
   caption="Median emissions by static site generator - 2022",
   description="A bar chart showing that the median emission for Next.js pages is 0.22 grams of carbon on desktop and 0.20 on mobile.
-For Nuxt.js it’s 0.26 on desktop and 0.21 on mobile.
-For Gatsby it’s 0.19 on desktop and 0.16 on mobile.
-For Hugo it’s 0.09 on desktop and 0.1 on mobile.
-For Jekyll it’s 0.06 on both desktop and mobile.
-For Docusaurus it’s 0.07 on desktop and 0.08 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1021559874&format=interactive", sheets_gid="1333464158", sql_file="ssg_bytes_per_type_2022.sql"
+For Nuxt.js it's 0.26 on desktop and 0.21 on mobile.
+For Gatsby it's 0.19 on desktop and 0.16 on mobile.
+For Hugo it's 0.09 on desktop and 0.1 on mobile.
+For Jekyll it's 0.06 on both desktop and mobile.
+For Docusaurus it's 0.07 on desktop and 0.08 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1021559874&format=interactive", sheets_gid="1333464158", sql_file="ssg_bytes_per_type_2022.sql"